ModelValidationProgram/EasternOysterEnvData/2022_SiteEnvironmentData/readme.md

 ### R files for each site using the EnvrDataTemplate
 - Sites codes are named based on state and latitude position
 - See Seascape Samples Data Sheet to see names of sites

+### Raw .CSV files containing downloaded environmental data for each site that are used as input for the EnvrDataTemplate